kkristianr/dialect-identification/README.md

-## Submission 2 of: "Discriminating similar languages and dialects using Transformers"
+## Discriminating similar languages and dialects using Transformers

+_Project for the "Applied Deep Learning" Course at the TU Wien.
+3 ECTS/90hours including benchmark definition, data processing, model selection, training and finetuning, evaluation, discussion, presentation and deployment of demo application._

+Link to presentation (_5 min_): https://www.youtube.com/watch?v=JFo7F-MQ7lM

-In this second submission for the "Applied Deep Learning" Course at the TU Wien, I present the insights, code and the results of my investigation and experimantion for discriminating similar laguanges and/or dialects using modern deep learning approachs, transformers to be more precise.
+I present the insights, code and the results of my investigation and experimantion for discriminating similar laguanges and/or dialects using modern deep learning approachs, transformers to be more precise.
 The initial idea of the project was to "beat the classics" in multi (similar) languages/dialects classification.
 In previous open challenges in this field, traditional classifiers such as customized fine-tuned linear SVM, emsembles, and Naive Bayes using n-gram had the upperhand [1].
 Only in the last years more generic but also fine-tuined as well challenge-suited transformers came into play to prove their use case in such challenges[2].

 > [!NOTE]<br>